basecamp/handbook/orgchart.md

 ### Admin

-**Andrea LaRowe** is Basecamp's administrative assistant and the only person on this team.
-Andrea assists with day-to-day operations of the company, human resources, benefits & payroll administration, and event planning.
-She's also primarily in charge of coordinating details for our meetups.
+**Andrea LaRowe** is Basecamp's Head of People Ops.
+Andrea works with Jason and David to make working at Basecamp an excellent experience for its employees.
+She manages the day-to-day operations of the company, human resources, benefits & payroll administration, and event planning.
 Andrea is often the best person to tap first, when you don't know who to talk to about a problem.

+Navid Afshar is Basecamp's admin assistant.
+He assists Andrea with all administrative operations, and he's primarily reponsible for coordinating the details for our meetups.
+Navid is another great person to ping if you don't know where to go with a question.

 ### Customer Support (aka Team OMG)